Get help with rent

 Grants from charities

-Tip: try adding more details on the second page such as your occupation or health issues to find more grants.
+Use the Turn2us grant search tool to find out if you can get help.
+Try adding more details on the second page such as your occupation or health issues to find more grants.

 Avoid payday loans

 Payday loans are expensive and can make your situation worse.
 They are not a long term solution to financial problems.

 You do not have to leave if you miss a rent payment.
 Your landlord can only make you leave if they follow a legal eviction process.

 You could come up with a repayment plan.
 Find out how to deal with missed rent payments.

 Find out more about rent increases for private tenants.

 The Trussell Trust Help through Hardship helpline can give you personalised support with money, benefits and mental health.